jdevries3133/teacher_helper/README.md

 3. <a href="#classroom-automator">pyautogc</a>

 First, the Helper class encapsulates information that I deal with as a teacher.
+This includes an object-oriented representation of teachers, students, homerooms, parents, and extra-curricular groups.
 The most important attribute is helper.students which is a dictionary; students' full names are the keys, and Student class instances from `helper/student.py` corresponding to that student are the values.
 Honestly, the Helper class is